RoboPhred/stationeers-webconsole/README.md

 - Ability to spawn in items
 - Ability to send chat messages
 - Permission system - disallow players deconstructing other players stuff based on allow list (needs backend support)
+- Refresh button in app bar
+- Show errors when trying to make changes

 # Security TODO